-Hula Girl premiered at the 2018 Tribeca Film Festival and has been shown at many of the premier film festivals around the world.
-The duo worked on campaigns for the midterm elections in 2018 and their piece about fathers and daughters was acquired by the Ad Council and Fatherhood.org in September of 2018.
-Thus far over two million ad dollars have been donated to the placement of the the ad that began as a passion project..
-They also have the rights to Ron McClarty’s highly acclaimed book “The Memory of Running,” and are writing the screenplay based on the novel.
+Hula Girl premiered at the 2018 Tribeca Film Festival and went on to play at film festivals all over the world.
+This past spring, the short doc was acquired by the Atlantic and played on TheWrap in August of 2019..
+The duo was selected by the Democratic Congressional Campaign Committee to create content for the midterm elections in 2018, and their film about fathers and daughters was acquired by the Ad Council in September of 2018.
+Thus far over six million ad dollars have been donated to the placement of the piece that began as a passion project.
+They currently have the rights to Ron McClarty’s highly acclaimed book “The Memory of Running,” and are writing the screenplay based on the novel.

 The directors have two daughters and a mutt named Ramona.
 They live in Santa Monica, CA.